marcmodin/terramate-workshop/docs/part-three.md

    terramate list --changed
    ```

    You should see the new stack listed as changed, indicating that Terramate recognizes the addition.
+You won't need this stack so you can undo your changes before continuing.

 3. **Apply the stack and commit and merge your changes back to main**